tieugene/bcerq/doc/ImpEx.md

 ## 2. Import

-Import primary data into DB:
+Import primary data into DB is douing with `./tsv2db.sh` that accepts target table as argument and imported data from stdin.

 _(Warning: be sure that all tables are empty (`bcedb.sh trunc`) and have no indexes (`bcedb.sh unidx`))_

+Bulk import sample:

 ```bash
 for i in a b t v